jcs090218/Unity.HTTP_Server/README.md

 # Unity.HTTP_Server
 > A simple C# HTTP server implementation for Unity

-This project is based on @sableangle's [UnityHTTPServer][], but the original repository lacks a license and seems to be unmaintained.
+This project is based on `@sableangle`'s [UnityHTTPServer][], but the original repository lacks a license and seems to be unmaintained.
 The aim of this project is to adapt and extend the existing code, making it distinct from the original, and release it under a valid open-source license.

 Key improvements over the original: